 The old motto, “if it ain’t broke, don’t fix”, may not be the best course of action when it comes to your cleaning equipment.
 This is considered reactive maintenance, or fixing the equipment after it breaks down.
-Preventative maintenance means as it sounds, don’t think too hard.
+Preventative maintenance plan means as it sounds, don’t think too hard.
 It “prevents” any future equipment failure through regularly scheduled maintenance.
 Preventative maintenance is performed while the cleaning equipment is still working, so that it does not break down unexpectedly.
 A recent study from Jones Lang LaSalle found that on average preventive maintenance results in a 545% return on investment.
 With a ROI like this, you simply can’t afford not to have a preventive maintenance plan in place.

 A preventive maintenance plan will help you stay on top of maintenance, repairs, and parts replacements.
 It will also keep your operation running smoothly and efficiently, prolonging the life of your equipment, and reducing your overall maintenance costs.